-The Toronto summer of 2016 will hopefully not be as scorching as previous years, but on those hot days, one place you can head to is the massive outdoor Sunnyside-Gus Ryder Pool.
+The Toronto summer of 2019 will hopefully not be as scorching as previous years, but on those hot days, one place you can head to is the massive outdoor Sunnyside-Gus Ryder Pool.
 Toronto’s largest outdoor pool, located at Lake Shore Blvd.
 W. and Parkside Dr. and right next to Sunnyside Pavilion, has a scenic view of Lake Ontario and is in the heart of Sunnyside Beach.
-The pool is now open until Monday, September 4, 2017.
-Hours are 10 a.m. to 3:45 p.m. and 5 p.m. to 8 p.m.
-On Monday, September 4, 2017, the last day the pool is open for the season, the pool will be open only from 10 a.m. to 3:45 p.m.
-Hours are usually extended to around 11 p.m. during heat waves, but it’s best to call first.
+The pool opens on Saturday, June 15, 2019 from 10 a.m. to 3:45 p.m. and from 5 p.m. to 8 p.m.
+Sunnyside-Gus Ryder Pool closes on Monday, September 2, 2019.
+Below are Sunnyside Outdoor Pool hours:

 For those who want to get their laps in, there are two designated continuous width swim lanes that are open during all swim hours.
 You can bring towels, flip flops, water wings, plastic water bottles (no food), sunglasses, sun hats, suntan lotion and books onto the sundeck.
 No bags are allowed on deck.

 Sunnyside-Gus Ryder Outdoor Pool, Lake Shore Blvd.
 W. at Parkside Dr., 416-392-7929